ESSENTIALS & FAQ

 - Any other disclaimers?

-For those with weekend tickets, admission to the festival site is from 10am on Friday 2 June.
+For those with weekend tickets, admission to the festival site is from 10am on the Friday of the festival.
 Please do not arrive before this, as there is no room for parking and you may block crucial access routes.
-If you intend to arrive at or near 10am, please be patient as there can sometimes be a rush of early birds making parking slightly more difficult.
+If you intend to arrive at or near 10am, please be patient as there can sometimes be a rush of earlybirds making parking slightly more difficult.